viqueen/confluence-static-site/README.md

 it creates a .env file with the following properties

-* `CONFLUENCE_SITE` : the Confluence cloud instance you want to generate a site from
+- `CONFLUENCE_SITE_NAME` : the Confluence cloud instance you want to generate a site from
-* `CONFLUENCE_USERNAME` : the username to use to consume Confluence APIs
+- `CONFLUENCE_USERNAME` : the username to use to consume Confluence APIs
-* `CONFLUENCE_API_TOKEN` : the user personal access token to consume Confluence APIs
+- `CONFLUENCE_API_TOKEN` : the user personal access token to consume Confluence APIs
-* `CONFLUENCE_SPACE` : the Confluence space you want to generate a site from
-* `TARGET_SITE` : the domain name of where your generated site will be hosted
+- `TARGET_SITE` : the domain name of where your generated site will be hosted
+- `TWITTER_SITE` : the twitter handle for seo purposes
+- `GOOGLE_ANALYTICS_TRACKING_ID`: Google analytics tracking id

 ### extract your site content